 TALKING TEXTILES... with textile artist and author Anne Kelly

-Award-winning textile artist and author Anne Kelly is one of the featured artists at the British Isles themed edition of Pour L'amour du Fils 2021.
-We got together on Zoom to find out more about how she tells layered, patched, stitched and embroidered stories of home and away
+Award-winning textile artist and author Anne Kelly will be joining the line up of internationally acclaimed makers at Pour l'Amour du Fil in 2023.
+We got together to find out more about how she tells layered, patched, stitched and embroidered stories of home and away.

 Anne Kelly working in studio.
 Photo by Rob Sverignen